ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 ### `pre-do-end`

-A `pre-do-end` prepends its statements in the beginning of the program:
+The `pre-do-end` statement prepends its statements in the beginning of the
+program:

 ```ceu
 Pre_Do ::= pre do